redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 .. note::

-    This setting is required only if you are going to use the web interface, otherwise you can safety skip this step.
+    If you plan to install using the console, you can safety skip this step.

 Xdebug configuration
 --------------------